erenkarakal/SkriptHarbor/wiki/undocumented-syntaxes/undocumented-syntaxes.md

 Also registers 3 types named `example1`, `example2` and `example3`

 # Other Syntaxes
-These are syntaxes that can be used without enabling test / dev mode.
+These are syntaxes that can be used without enabling test/dev mode.

 ## Cause Exception (Effect)
 Causes an exception.\